 It’s important to know that not all jammers are created equal.
 Your daily practice suit is very different from the one you wear on race day.
 Training jammers are your workhorses; they’re built with durable, chlorine-resistant fabrics designed for comfort and longevity through countless hours of training.
 Tech suits, on the other hand, are all about performance.
 They are constructed from advanced, water-repellent materials and provide targeted muscle compression to reduce drag and optimize your body position in the water.
 Think of a tech suit as a tool that complements your hard work, giving you an extra edge when it matters most.

-How to Know if Your Jammers are FINA-Approved
+How to Check if Your Jammers are FINA-Approved

 If you plan on competing in sanctioned meets, your racing suit needs to be compliant with the rules set by World Aquatics (formerly known as FINA).
 A "World Aquatics approved" or "FINA-approved" label means the suit meets strict guidelines for its design, material, and construction, ensuring fair competition for every athlete.
 You can easily identify an approved suit by looking for the official logo, which is typically a small, white patch printed on the back of the jammers.
 All jammers marketed as competitive swim tech suits from major brands will have this approval, so you can dive in with confidence.